gluwa/ccnext-testnet-bridge-examples/bridge-offchain-worker/README.md

 yarn install
 ```

+When filling in contract addresses in the .env file, make sure to use the addresses of the contracts you launched during the custom-contracts-bridging tutorial!
+The worker may not have the proper abi's available to run against contract addresses from the hello-bridge tutorial.

 ```env
 # Source Chain Configuration
 # SOURCE_CHAIN_INITIAL_START_BLOCK=<block_number>    # The starting block number to begin listening for burn events.
 If not provided, the worker will get the latest source chain block number